0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ```

 #### Check for user to impersonate
+- Preferably a user that would be admin on the machine (Check BloodHound).
+Maybe another command to check if user is admin on a machine?
+Is that possible?
+We should check!
+- User should not be part of "Protected Users group" or accounts with the "This account is sensitive and cannot be delegated" right
 ```
 Get-DomainUser | ? {!($_.memberof -Match "Protected Users")} | select samaccountname, memberof
 ```